bexxmodd/vizex/README.md

 vizex --help
 ```

-If you want to contribute you are more than a welcome!
+If you want to contribute to the project you are more than a welcome!
 But first, make sure all the tests run after you fork the project and before the pull request.
-First, run the `access.py`, that way `tests` folder will obtain a path to the `src` folder.
-After that, you can run all the remaining tests.
+First, run the `access.py`, that way `tests` folder will obtain a path to the `src` folder and you can run all the remaining tests.

 # File Structure